 1:50 leverage ratio

 Loss of $2500

-    As seen in the table, this acts as a loan that increases one’s trading capital.
-A higher leverage ratio will equate to more returns if the trade favors you.
+As seen in the table, leverage acts as a loan that increases one’s trading capital.
+A higher ratio will equate to more returns if the trade favors you.
 However, the reverse is also true.
-If the price moves against your prediction, a higher leverage will equate to hefty losses.
+If the price moves against your prediction, a higher ratio will equate to hefty losses.

 Assume you are a CFD trader who specializes on American equities and the stock of company A is currently at $100.
 Your trading account has $10,000 and you are using a leverage ratio of 2:1.

-    After your analysis, you believe that the stock will rise to $125 after the company releases earnings.
+After your analysis, you believe that the stock will rise to $125 after the company releases earnings (read here for some tips about earning seasons).
 So, you decide to use all your funds to buy the stock.
 In total, you will buy 200 shares.
 Without the leverage, the maximum number of shares would be 100.

 If your thesis works out and the stock moves to $125, the value of your trade will be $25,000 (125X200).
 After returning the $10,000 leverage to the broker, your profit will be $5,000.
 If you had used a higher ratio for the trade, your profit would have been much higher.

 For forex and CFD traders, the importance of leverage cannot be understated.
-Traders should take time to assess their risk appetite before deciding on the size of leverage to use.
+Traders should take time to assess their risk appetite before deciding on the size of money to borrow.

-    Experienced professionals who have excellent knowledge on risk management can use high leverage to maximize their profits.
+Experienced professionals who have excellent knowledge on risk management can use high ratios to maximize their profits.
 For traders starting out, it is recommended to use a lower leverage ratio.